MatteZ02/debux/readme.md

-    maxCacheSize?: number;// how many logs to cache at a time logLevel?: level;// which logs should be logged into console directly includeMilliseconds?: boolean;// whether to include milliseconds in the date string }
+    maxCacheSize?: number;// how many logs to cache at a time logLevel?: level;// which logs should be logged into console directly includeMilliseconds?: boolean;// whether to include milliseconds in the date string logFile?: PathLike;// optional path to a file where to write all logs }

 export enum level {